YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 ## Good practice and micellaneous things you should know

 ### Don't use Word to store your codes
 Word messes up everything!
-To prove it, try TYPE in the following and paste in terminal.
+To prove it, try TYPE in the following and paste in terminal to run it.

 ```
-echo "stupid" > Microsoft Word
+echo "stupid" > MicrosoftWord
 ```

 What did you find?